MaterializeInc/materialize/doc/user/content/integrations/upstash-kafka.md

 2. #### Create new credentials

     By default, Upstash provides a default credential that you can use to connect to your cluster.
-However, the default account has full access to all topics in your cluster, instead, you can create a new credential with limited access to specific topics.
-You can skip this step if you want to use the default credential.
+It's important to note that this default has full access to all topics in your cluster.
+For a more restricted setup, you can create a new credential with limited access to specific topics.
+If you want to use the default credential, skip this step.

     a.
 Navigate to the [Upstash console](https://console.upstash.com/login)